Deploy to Dev Team Server

 - You can smoke test the deployment using the following URLs:

-Component URL Notes Cortex http://<hostname>:8080/cortex/status Cortex health monitor Cortex Studio http://<hostname>:8080/studio Expand the Authentication utility menu.
-Click Revoke Acccess and Authenticate buttons.You should be granted access.
-Commerce Manager http://<hostname>:8080/cm/?servicehandler=status Commerce Manager health monitor Search Server http://<hostname>:8080/search/status/ Search server health monitor Batch Server http://<hostname>:8080/batch/status/ Batch server health monitor Integration Server http://<hostname>:8080/integration/status/ Integration server health monitor Active MQ http://<hostname>:8161/admin Active MQ control panel.
+Component URL Notes Cortex Studio http://<hostname>:8080/studio Expand the Authentication utility menu, then click the Revoke Acccess and Authenticate buttons.You should be granted access.
+Search Server http://<hostname>:8080/search/status/info.html Search server health monitor CM Server http://<hostname>:8080/cmserver/status/info.html CM server health monitor Integration Server http://<hostname>:8080/integration/status/info.html Integration server health monitor Storefront http://<hostname>:8080/storefront/status/info.html Storefront health monitor.
+The <hostname> must match a configured store URL.
+Actiive MQ http://<hostname>:8161/admin Active MQ control panel.
+EP for AEM deployment Geometrixx Demo Store http://<AEM_hostname>:4502/content/geometrixx-outdoors/en_US.html The Geometrixx Demo storefront on the Author instance Geometrixx Demo Store http://<AEM_hostname>:4503/ The Geometrixx Demo storefront on the Publish instance